 Imaging Source

 My old camera's resolution is 640 x 480 with a maximum of 5 fps (frames per second) without the pictures getting compressed.
-The new camera can do 1280 x 960 at up to 15 fps.
+The new camera can do 1280 x 960 at 15 fps.
 The chip is also much larger, too.
 This is VERY important.
 Used at prime focus, like I do now, the resolution will be about the same, but it will be MUCH easier to keep the ISS "on the chip".
 This, along with the faster frame rate should mean that I will have MANY more frames with the ISS in them.
 The area of the chip jumps from 9.72 to 47.12 square millimeters.

 This photo shows the ISS as it would appear on each chip.
 You can see how much larger the Imaging Source's chip is.
 The photos above show the absolute maximum size of the ISS as seen in my telescope at prime focus - the smaller frame is taken directly from a frame I took of it when it was virtually directly overhead.
 I reduced the size of both photos by 50% so that they would fit on this web page.
 The ISS was over 200 miles away when I took this photo - the photo is actually the result of stacking about 100 frames and other processing done by Freddy Willems.
 The relative size on the chip shows that Imaging Source camera is much better than the Philips.